Latest Online resources for St Mary-le-Tower Community:

 If there are others whom you know who would like to keep in touch with SMLT, please tell them to get in touch with me.
 And for those who do not have email, a mobile phone number to which we could send text messages would be good, failing that a home telephone number.
 But please don’t send us someone else’s details without asking them first and saying you have obtained their permission.

-Do visit this website regularly (put it in your favourites) and here is a prayer for this difficult time.
+Do visit this website regularly (put it in your favourites) and here is a prayer for the times we are in.